 • Use one hand to pull your foot towards your buttock (to stretch the thigh muscle.

-This compresses the quadriceps tendon and will be painful over the front of your knee if you have quadriceps tendinitis.
+• This compresses the quadriceps tendon and the test is positive if you feel pain over the front of your knee and you may have a quadriceps tendinitis.

-In the early stage of quadriceps tendinitis you will have pain above or below the patella after training or activity.
-The pain goes away with rest, but will return after your next training session.
-This phase is known as a reactive tendinopathy.
+In the early stage of quadriceps tendinitis, you will have pain above or below the patella after training or activity.
+The pain goes away with rest but returns after your next training session.
+This phase is known as reactive tendinopathy.
 If the tendon is overloaded there will be some thickening of the tendon to reduce stress on the quadriceps tendon.
-Normally tendons respond to loading by an increase in tendon stiffness.
+Normally tendons respond to loading by an increase their stiffness.

-Without treatment you will find that you have pain at the beginning of your training, but it disappears after your warm-up.
+Without treatment, you will find that you have pain at the beginning of your training, but it disappears after your warm-up.
 The pain returns after training and settles again with rest.
+Taking longer and longer to ‘recover’.
 This stage is known as tendon disrepair.
 Your body tries to heal the small tears in the tendon when you rest, but you resume training before the tendon heals completely resulting in degeneration of the tendon.

-If you do not get treatment in the previous stages of quadriceps tendinitis and continue overloading the tendon, your condition will progress to degenerative tendinopathy.
+If you do not get treatment in the previous stages of quadriceps tendinitis and continue overloading the tendon, your condition progresses to degenerative tendinopathy.
 There will be areas of cell death in this phase which can not heal.
-During this phase you will have pain and stiffness during and after activity.
-The pain does not settle with rest and you will not be able to exercise.
+During this phase, you will have pain and stiffness during and after activity.
+The pain does not settle with rest and you will hesitate even to exercise at all.

 Quadriceps Tendinitis, Quadriceps Tendonitis